-Like our penchant for good wine and chic home décor trends, traveling tastes change and mature with age.
-While a solo backpacking adventure may have great allure in your 20s, it can sound downright exhausting in your 30s, while the prospect of an all-inclusive retreat can seem much more appealing in your 40s.
+Like a penchant for good wine and refined home décor trends, traveling tastes change and mature with age.
+While a solo backpacking adventure may have great allure in your 20s, it can sound downright exhausting in your 30s.
 Likewise, going all-out on an extravagant trip to Alaska to see aurora borealis might be more within reach after retirement than when you’re saving for your first home.
-That’s why we’ve narrowed down the best life-changing travel experiences to experience in every decade so that you can hit them all.
-Of course, feel free to pick and choose as you prefer.
-After all, age is just a number.

 Keep scrolling for three life-changing experiences to have in your 20s, 30s, 40s, and beyond.